MattD18/IDD-Fa18-Lab1/README.md

 **a.
 What color stripes are on a 100 Ohm resistor?**

+For a 100 Ohm resistor the stripes are:

+Brown Black Brown (i.e. 10 X 10)

+For the 220 Ohm resistor from the lab, the stripes are:
-Red Red black black brown (2 2 0 X 1 +/- 1%)
+Red Red Black Black Brown (i.e. 220 X 1 +/- 1%)

 **b.
 What do you have to do to light your LED?**

-Push the button to complete the circuit
+To light the LED, I needed to push the button, which completes the circuit.

 ## Part C. Blink a LED using Arduino